ibireme/yyjson/doc/API.md

 yyjson_doc_free(doc); // this is optional, as the memory is on stack
 ```

-## Use third-party allocator library
+## Use a third-party allocator library
 You can use a third-party high-performance memory allocator for yyjson, such as [jemalloc](https://github.com/jemalloc/jemalloc), [tcmalloc](https://github.com/google/tcmalloc), [mimalloc](https://github.com/microsoft/mimalloc).
 You can also refer to the following code to implement your own allocator.

 Sample code: